 3GPP and non-3GPP interworking information can be provided by cellular network and/or Wi-Fi network in Information Element (IE).
 Wi-Fi network can provide this IE via IKEv2 Notify payloads and cellular network can provide it via NAS messages.

-[SA2 answer]: SA2 does not see the need for such enhancement and, as previously indicated to GSMA TSG UEWIFI, if GSMA NG believe that these existing mechanisms are not sufficient to cover the intended use cases adequately, SA2 suggest member companies which are also 3GPP members to present a proposal for a new work item to study how specifications should be enhanced at your earliest convenience.
+[SA2 answer]: SA2 does not see the need for such enhancement and, if GSMA NG believe that these existing mechanisms are not sufficient to cover the intended use cases adequately, SA2 suggest member companies which are also 3GPP members to present a proposal for a new work item to study how specifications should be enhanced at your earliest convenience.

 2. Actions: